 - 1/2 Tsp Cinnamon

 Peel, core and slice the apples.

 Place apple slices in 12" x 9" casserole and add 1 C of Sugar.
-Stir to combine.
+Add water and stir to combine.

 Combine Flour, 1/2 C Sugar, Cinnamon and Salt together in mixing bowl.